corda/corda-docs-portal/content/en/docs/cenm/1.2/certificate-revocation.md

----
-date: '2020-01-08T09:59:25Z'
-menu:
-- cenm-1-2
-title: Certificate Revocation List (CRL)
----
++++
+date = "2020-01-08T09:59:25Z"
+title = "Certificate Revocation List" menu = [ "cenm-1-2",]
+categories = [ "certificate", "revocation",]
++++

-# Certificate Revocation List (CRL)
+# Certificate Revocation List

-The certificate revocation list consists of certificate serial numbers of issued certificates that are no longer valid.
+The certificate revocation list (CRL) consists of certificate serial numbers of issued certificates that are no longer valid.
             It is used by nodes when they establish a TLS connection between each other and need to ensure on certificate validity.
             In order to add entries to the certificate revocation list there is the certificate revocation process that resembles the one from the certificate signing request (CSR).

+For context on how the certificate revocation list fits into the wider context, please see [Certificate Hierarchy Guide](pki-guide.md).

 Note that, once added the entries cannot be removed from the certificate revocation list.

-In the similar vein as CSR, it is integrated with the JIRA tool, and the submitted requests follow exactly the same lifecycle.
+In the similar vein as CSR, by default the approval workflow for revocation requests is integrated with the JIRA tool,
+            and the submitted requests follow exactly the same lifecycle.
 To support the above functionality, there are two externally available REST endpoints: one for the certificate revocation request submission and one for the certificate revocation list retrieval.

 Since the certificate revocation list needs to be signed, the revocation process integrates with the HSM signing service.